Why organisations must create a great employee experience, every day

 Despite employee engagement having been a fixture on business priority lists for ages now, nothing much is changing.
 Engagement levels are stagnant and productivity remains very poor in the UK versus other developed nations.
 It was particularly concerned to read in Deloitte’s study that 32 percent of employees are not stimulated by their work.

 The need therefore for a shift of approach and/or mind-set to bring about improvement seems obvious.
-And I believe that one fundamental change to prioritise is how organisations think about and approach engagement and the broader employee experience they offer.
+And I believe that one fundamental change to prioritise is how organisations think about and approach engagement and their broader employee experience strategy.
 Doing this promises real and demonstrable benefits for both the employee and organisation.

 How to make work wonderful every day

 So, what can Sweden’s finest export (sorry, Abba) teach us about employee experience?
 Ikea’s ‘wonderful, everyday’ slogan is about “finding lots of little ways to make the everyday better.”
 They explain that all these small things together make for a better life.

 Now, granted they’re probably talking about stuff like LACK tables, a KALLAX shelf or MALM bed… but the sentiment can just as well be applied to how we think about the employee experience.

 You see, a great employee experience isn’t about grand gestures and large-scale campaigns.
 Rather it’s about getting the basics right; engaging employees with a mission or common goal, enabling and empowering them to do their jobs well, rewarding them fairly, making them feel valued and creating an environment in which they can thrive.